 If the surveyor happens to find something and reports it on the survey, then the buyer will be in a position by law to approach the seller and further negotiate a price that will cover the costs of any required work that may need doing to the property.

 There are 3 main types of property survey available to home buyers.

 A Mortgage Valuation survey will consist of basic, straightforward valuation.
 This kind of valuation will be required to be paid for by the person taking out the mortgage, in order to secure a mortgage offer.

 It should not be confused this with a full survey.
 The mortgage valuation confirms to the lender that the property you are looking to borrow money to purchase, is worth exactly what you’re willing to pay for it.

-This valuation will not highlight any repairs that are needed, however it may point out any obvious defects that would be advisable to investigate further.
-Payment from the buyer will be required for this investigation.
+This type of home valuation will not highlight any repairs that are needed, though it may still point out any obvious defects that they would recommend you further look into and use your own judgement on.

-Depending on factors such as property size and type – a full structural survey takes a bit longer than a Homebuyer’s Report and can take as long as a day to complete.
+Depending on various factors such as property size and type, a full structural survey will possibly take longer than a Homebuyers’ Report, sometimes taking as long as a day to complete.

 A full structural survey will provide a detailed insight on the condition of the property and highlights issues that should be investigated further before continuing with making a full purchase, to provide the buyer with a more settled peace of mind.